-Signature files have existed since, well, before most current Netizens were aware that email existed.
+Signature files have existed since, well, before most current Netizens knew email existed.
 Before the Web, folks generally had basic contact info.
 Some also included their favorite quote to express their feelings or perspectives on specific issues.

 Now, most will use their signature file to identify themselves and their work and offer a link to their website.
 Some personal emails will still include witty, clever, and often interesting quotes.

 Your signature file’s contents can help you solidify your ability to use technology astutely.
 If you have a business, soft-sell your enterprise to your contacts.
-When used correctly and effectively, signature files are the ultimate in online passive promotion.
+Signature files are the ultimate in online passive promotion when used correctly and effectively.

 Let’s first cover the Don’ts: